 - 8.1 A significant amount of personal data held by the congregation will be classed as special category personal data, as it could be indicative of someone's religious beliefs. - 8.2 Processing of such special category data is prohibited under the GDPR unless one of the listed exemptions applies.
-Two of these exemptions are especially relevant (although others may also apply): - the individual has given explicit consent to the processing of the personal data for one or more specified purposes; OR - processing is carried out in the course of its legitimate activities with appropriate safeguards by a foundation, association or any other not-for-profit body with a political, philosophical, religious or trade union aim and on condition that the processing relates solely to the members or to former members of the body or to persons who have regular contact with it in connection with its purposes and that the personal data is not disclosed outside that body without the consent of the data subjects. - 8.3 Most of the processing carried out by the congregation will fall within the latter exemption, and will be carried out by the congregation with appropriate safeguards to keep information safe and secure.
+Three of these exemptions are especially relevant (although others may also apply): - the individual has given explicit consent to the processing of the personal data for one or more specified purposes; OR - processing is carried out in the course of its legitimate activities with appropriate safeguards by a foundation, association or any other not-for-profit body with a political, philosophical, religious or trade union aim and on condition that the processing relates solely to the members or to former members of the body or to persons who have regular contact with it in connection with its purposes and that the personal data is not disclosed outside that body without the consent of the data subjects; OR - processing is necessary for reasons of substantial public interest, and in particular for the purpose of (a) protecting an individual from neglect or physical, mental or emotional harm; or (b) protecting the physical, mental or emotional well-being of an individual, where that individual is either aged under 18 or is aged 18 or over and is "at risk" (has needs for care and support, experiencing or at risk of neglect or any type of harm, and unable to protect themselves). - 8.3 Most of the processing carried out by the congregation will fall within the latter two exemptions, and will be carried out by the congregation with appropriate safeguards to keep information safe and secure.
 This information will not be disclosed outside the Church without consent.
 Such processing will not require the explicit consent of the data subject. - 8.4 Where personal data is to be shared with a third party, the congregation will only do so with the explicit consent of the data subject.
-For example, personal data will only be included in a directory for circulation or included on a website where consent has been obtained. - 8.5 If consent is required to process the information this should be recorded using the style consent form.
+For example, personal data will only be included in a directory for circulation or included on a website where consent has been obtained.

+8.5 If consent is required to process the information this should be recorded using the style consent form.
 If consent is given orally rather than in writing, this fact should be recorded in writing.